New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: New physics model

-However, it is well known that this hierarchy is not observed experimentally in $B \rightarrow VV$ decays (one of the limitations of naive factorisation method).
+\cng{Let us see the hierarchy of amplitudes predicted by the $V-A$ structure of current.
+The hierarchy is $H_0 > H_{+} > H_{-}$ (interchange $+$ and $-$ signs for $\bar{B}^0_s$ decay) \cite{kagan}, with the approximate ratio $H_0 : H_+ : H_- \sim 1: (\frac{m_{\phi}}{m_B}) :(\frac{m_{\phi}}{m_B})^2 $ \cite{helicityhierarchy1}\cite{kagan}.
+However, it is well known that this hierarchy is not observed experimentally in $B \rightarrow VV$ decays.
 A large transverse polarisation was first observed in $B_d\rightarrow \phi K^*$ \cite{phikstar} (and then later in $B_d \rightarrow J/\psi\phi$ \cite{lhcbjpsimixing}, $B_s \rightarrow \phi \phi$ \cite{lhcb} etc.) which gave rise to intense theoretical and experimental studies of charmless $B \rightarrow VV$ decays.
 Several theoretical papers have been written to go beyond the naive factorisation method and use more sophisticated tools (like QCDf, pQCD, SCET etc.) to compute these decays more accurately \cite{qcd1np}\cite{qcd2np}\cite{qcd3np}\cite{kagan}.
-It has been shown in \cite{annihilationdiagram} that a major contributor to transverse amplitudes are the \emph{annihilation diagrams}, which can explain the large fraction of transverse amplitudes observed experimentally.
-However, naive factorisation method does not take these diagrams into account; thus, we get a hierarchy that does not match with the experiments.
-Although we do not go into the details of the calculation of such diagrams as it is beyond the scope of this article, it is worthwhile to keep this in our minds to interpret the experimental results correctly.
-For the purposes of our calculation, we introduce a quantity $\mx$ (defined below), which contains the information about the matrix elements, and can be calculated in the preferred choice of model.
+It has been pointed out in \cite{qcd2np}\cite{kagan}\cite{annihilationdiagram} that a major contributor to transverse amplitudes are the \emph{annihilation diagrams} which can explain the large fraction of transverse amplitudes observed experimentally. }